 Factors Contributing to Risk

-Various variables and elements may significantly impact the level of risk associated with a particular situation or event.
+Various variables and elements, including the actions of other players, may significantly impact the level of risk associated with a particular situation or event.
 These factors are commonly referred to as ‘risk factors‘ and can include internal and external elements contributing to the likelihood of an adverse outcome.

 Examples of risk factors can be found in various domains, such as finance, health care, engineering, and environmental studies.
 To assess the potential risks involved in a given scenario, experts usually conduct a risk analysis to identify all relevant factors.